Menopause and Burning Sensation: What Causes It and How to Deal?

 Irrespective of where you have the burning sensation – vagina, hands and feet, or tongue and mouth it is always essential to consult the doctor if it is a recurring problem and affects your daily living.

-If the burning sensation is due to menopause, it will subside once the hormones level out in the post-menopause phase.
+If the burning sensation is due to menopause, it will subside once the hormonal fluctuations subside in the post-menopause phase.
 But, sometimes, the reasons could be any underlying condition.
 That’s why a doctor’s consultation is the need of the hour.

 Conclusion

-Menopause and the time that precedes it, i.e., the perimenopause phase, is traumatic.
+Menopause and the time that precedes it, i.e., the perimenopause phase, may be challenging, especially if you do not know the way to cope with it.
 Alongside the hot flashes, sleep deficiencies, and night sweats, when you have burning sensations all over your body, it could be all the more troublesome.
 You cannot avoid the deeds of the hormones, but by living a proper lifestyle and eating healthy, you can lessen the incidence to a greater extent.

 Author